lowbontimp/stp-iris/README.md

 ## List of to do
 - [ ] Option to change 'O' into other phases, such as 'P' or 'S' (using raytracing program).
 - [ ] Custom format of name of file.
 You should modify the source code if you want to change it (`$outputfilename`).
-- [ ] Providing a quick way to download the response files.